-British Ecological Society Grants for Ecologist Researchers in Africa 2017
+British Ecological Society (BES) Grants 2019 for Ecologists in Africa

 This grant provides support of up to £8,000 for ecologists in Africa to carry out innovative ecological research.